DUNE-DAQ/dal/docs/README.md

 data acquisition effort.
 Its features include:
 * The ability to define object types in XML (known as OKS "classes"), off of which C++ and Python code can automatically be generated
 * Support for class Attributes, Relationships, and Methods.
 Attributes and Relationships are automatically generated; Methods allow developers to add behavior to classes
-* The ability to create instances of classes, modify them, read them into a database and retrieve them from a database
+* The ability to create instances of classes, modify them, read them into the XML file acting as a database and retrieve them from the database

 As of this writing (Jan-18-2023) the packages have been refactored only to the extent that they work within the DUNE DAQ framework